 Could you have ever imagined being here when you first started your journey?

-But what makes it most rewarding for me is having a place that people want to work.”
+But what makes it most rewarding for me is having a place where people want to work.”

 What is the reason for your success?

-“What makes us different is the passion of the people.
-They are in the industry and they are in it for the right reason.
-When people come at this industry from a place of, ‘this is an opportunity to make money’ and that’s their sole purpose; their soul is seen by the industry.
-What makes us different is we have created a space where we are on the edge for both the enthusiastic that comes in and for non-cannabis user.
-A place of comfort for them to come in and feel good, even if they may have had some fears in the past.
+“What makes us different is the passion of our people.
+We hire for passion.
+Our employees are in the industry for the right reason.
+I have seen many people come into this industry from a place of, ‘this is an opportunity to make money’.
+If that is their sole purpose, their soul is seen by the industry and their success will be limited.
+What makes us different is we have created a safe and inviting space where both the lifetime enthusiast and newbie alike can come and learn about cannabis.
+It is a place of comfort; a place to come and share their joy for cannabis with like-minded people and spread that love with the world.

-That’s what makes it so special to me, it’s the relationships.”
+That is what makes the Evergreen Market so special to me, it’s the relationships.”

 What have you learned and how has it changed your approach to your job?

-Also, that partnerships aren’t all bad.
+I have also learned that all partnerships aren’t bad.
 I have enjoyed my partners.
-I thought ahead of time that I had some resistance to even having partners in the first place; I like to be the guy who is the one who leads the company.
-Sure, there is power that is given up in having multiple people but there is also strength in that too, and the strength is much bigger than I thought.
-To have multiple partners and the bigger bandwidth is going to propel us to greater things than if it was just me.
-It’s nice to share the love.
+Before starting our company, I had a decent amount of resistance to having partners.
+I liked (and still like) to be the person who leads.
+Sharing the leadership duties has showed me there is strength in numbers.
+That strength is much bigger than I thought.
+Having multiple partners and more bandwidth is going to propel us to greater things than if it was just me.
+I am super excited for the future of the Evergreen Market.

 Lastly, Don’t sweat the small stuff!
 Just got with the flow!”